Jessica Claire Haney is a freelance writer, editor, and writing tutor/coach. She has two children and lives in Northern Virginia.

 While at the University of Cincinnati, Jessica taught the three-quarter Freshman English composition sequence and several sections of Introduction to Women’s Studies.
 She also taught in the summer Upward Bound program at the university.

-After moving back to Northern Virginia, Jessica worked at T.C.
-Williams High School in Alexandria.
+After moving back to Northern Virginia, Jessica worked at Alexandria City High School (then T.C.
+Williams High School) in Alexandria.
 She taught English 10 (World Literature), English 11 (American Literature) and journalism, as advisor for the school’s award-winning literary magazine.
-She also co-chaired the faculty/staff AP/Honors Diversity Committee, which conducted research on the achievement gap and conducted interviews with students to propose recommendations regarding the racial/ethnic disparities in enrollment in honors/AP vs. “regular” level classes.
-Jessica also advised the student Gay/Straight Alliance.
+She co-chaired the faculty/staff AP/Honors Diversity Committee, which conducted research on the achievement gap and conducted interviews with students to propose recommendations regarding the racial/ethnic disparities in enrollment in honors/AP vs. “regular” level classes.
+Jessica also advised the student Gay/Straight Alliance (GSA).

-When her son was born in 2006, Jessica retired from teaching and began working as a tutor, editor, and freelance writer.
+When her first child was born in 2006, Jessica retired from teaching and began working as a tutor, editor, and freelance writer.
 In 2010, Jessica had her second child, a homebirth after cesarean (HBAC).

 In 2014, Jessica launched the online lifestyle magazine Mindful Healthy Life.